Busting the Common Myths Associated with Muscle Tone

 Read about the proper way to gain muscle tone by losing body fat.

-What is Muscle Tone ?
-Frequently Asked Questions
+Muscle Tone: Frequently Asked Questions (FAQ)

 The correct answer is all exercises tone and bulk.
 Whether you gain weight or lose weight depends entirely on diet.
 You can perform any exercise if your are trying to tone provided you consume less calories than you burn.

-How do you Improve Low Muscle Tone ?
+How do you Improve Low Muscle Tone?

 If your body fat percentage is high, you can improve your muscle tone by losing body fat which requires a sustained caloric deficit and usually occurs at 1-2 pounds per week.